Developing innovative pricing structures and alternative fee agreement models that deliver additional value for our clients.

 Drawing on my litigation experience, I help clients develop compliance strategies to avoid litigation and agency enforcement proceedings.
 I advise and counsel employers on a variety of labor and employment law subjects, including employee discipline and discharge decisions; complaints of sexual and other types of harassment; managing complex leave of absence and disability-related issues; wage-hour issues, including overtime and payroll practices; workforce structuring decisions, including WARN Act compliance; and labor relations.
 This includes compliance advice on the complex federal, state, and local employment laws that govern these issues.
 I work closely with employers to develop and review personnel policies and conduct training sessions for managers and employees at all levels.
 I also conduct internal investigations of complaints of sexual and other types of harassment.

 Employers will continue to need innovative strategies for successfully managing their workforces in a climate of rapid change.
-With the quickly evolving COVID-19 pandemic, employers must manage through new challenges every day.
 I help employers find solutions.

 U.S. Supreme Court